JustinTulloss/caffeinated-simpleton/_posts/2014-07-22-getting-started-with-om.markdown

 ```

 - Open `index.html` in your browser and check out your new app!
+- Now that you're up and running, learn how to actually do things by [reading the docs](https://github.com/swannodette/om/wiki)

 Stay tuned for more information on how to actually get something interesting working and a production build!